 - DM2 was the second male.

-Finally, something simple, uncomplicated, and correct!
-Of course, this situation was simply too good to last.
+DM2’s designation was simple, uncomplicated, and correct!
+Of course, this situation was too good to last.
 In the fall of 2020, Mom and DM2 built a new nest behind the Decorah Walmart.
 After some debate over N5 versus N3, we decided to call the new nest N3 and count it as part of the hatchery territory.
-2021 was relatively uncomplicated, although we missed seeing Mom, DM2, and eaglets at N2B.
-But we still had one eagle territory, three eaglets, a happy eagle couple, and a new rebuilt nest at the old N1 spot.
+2021 was relatively uncomplicated, although we missed seeing Mom, DM2, and their eaglets.
+But we still had one eagle territory, three eaglets, a happy eagle couple, and a new nest – one we rebuilt! – at the old N1 spot.
 So:

 - N3 was the fifth nest, not the third.
 But three comes after two and the last nest was N2B, so we called it N3.